 When I voted for Obama in 2008, the first time I was old enough to vote, I kept my choice hidden from my friends and family in Texas.
 On winter break, my best friend teased it out of me.
 He was incensed.
 He called me an “abortionist.”
 What a strange thing.
 I cast a vote, and suddenly I was indistinguishable from his mental picture of evil.
 My vote had transformed me into them.

 I started writing this play immediately after the presidential election in 2016.
 There was a lot of talk then about “echo chambers,” and having come from a small subsection of conservative America, I felt that I had a responsibility to provide audiences with access to those conversations.
 The danger of giving you that access, though, has to do with empathy.
 According to Hannah Arendt, a skeptic of empathy, the trick is “to inhabit the position, not the person.”
 One trains “one’s imagination to go visiting,” but we should not inhabit, which can shade into a sort of colonizing compassion.
 The contemporary over-emphasis on empathy has, according to Namwali Serpell, “imposed upon readers and viewers the idea that they can and ought to use art to inhabit others, especially the marginalized.”
 The characters in Heroes of the Fourth Turning are not the marginalized, despite what they might say.
-Christian conservatism is an active and secretive and dominant force in our country.
+Christian conservatism is a secret and shrewd force in our country.
 I’m not asking you to empathize with these characters.
 I’m representing their positions, with a goal of impartiality.
 You can do what you want with that access.

 And I wonder, of course, whether the act of representation can ever truly be impartial.
 Isn’t the stage a platform for its characters, and isn’t a platform a tacit endorsement?
-Alternatively: is my play, somehow, a condemnation?
+Or: is my play, somehow, a condemnation?
 Where do I end and the characters begin?
-After all, this isn’t an uncut C- SPAN feed.
+After all, this isn’t an uncut C-SPAN feed.
 I chose everything these characters say and don’t say.
 I end it where I end it.
 I can call this a fly-on-the-wall experience, or an exercise in patience, or a symposium.
 But, to be honest, I think I’m after something a little more dangerous.
 I think I’m after a fugue.

 “Fugue” has two meanings: